among/fusus/fusus/docs/about/transcription.md

 --- | --- | ---
-`letters` | str | the text of a word in Arabic, unicode, without punctuation `lettersn` | str | the text of a word in beta code, latin + diacritics `lettersp` | str | the text of a word in beta code, ascii `letterst` | str | the text of a word in romanized transcription `punc` | str | the punctuation and/or space immediately after a word in Arabic, unicode `punca` | str | the punctuation and/or space immediately after a word in ascii
+`letters` | str | the text of a word in Arabic, unicode, without punctuation `lettersn` | str | the text of a word in beta code, latin + diacritics `lettersp` | str | the text of a word in beta code, ASCII `letterst` | str | the text of a word in romanized transcription `punc` | str | the punctuation and/or space immediately after a word in Arabic, unicode `punca` | str | the punctuation and/or space immediately after a word in ASCII

 The Afifi text is stored in analogous features: